How to display the link to the previous and next article on the Anqi CMS content page?

 Code analysis:

-• {% prevArchive prev %}and{% nextArchive next %}This is a tag provided by the Anqi CMS, used to retrieve data for the previous and next articles.
-The data we obtain will be assigned toprevandnexta variable.
+• {% prevArchive prev %}and{% nextArchive next %}This is the tag provided by AnQi CMS, used to retrieve the data of the previous and next articles.
+The data obtained will be assigned toprevandnextVariable.

-• {% if prev %}and{% if next %}In practical applications, not all articles have a previous or next article (for example, the first article in a certain category has no previous article, and the last article has no next article).
-Therefore, usingifstatement to determineprevornextThe variable exists to avoid displaying empty links and provide a friendly prompt, such as 'None'.
+• {% if prev %}and{% if next %}In practical applications, not all articles have a previous or next article (for example, the first article in a category does not have a previous one, and the last article does not have a next one).
+Therefore, usingifTo judge the statementprevornextThe variable should exist to avoid displaying empty links and to provide a friendly prompt, such as 'None.'

 • {{ prev.Link }}and{{ next.Link }}: Output the link addresses of the previous and next articles.

-2. Add a thumbnail to make navigation more attractive
+2. Add thumbnails to make navigation more attractive.

-If your website design allows it, and articles usually include thumbnails, you can also add thumbnails to the navigation links of the previous/next post, making it more visually appealing.
+If your website design allows it, and articles usually include thumbnails, you can also add thumbnails to the navigation links of the previous/next articles to make them more visually appealing.

 <div class="article-navigation-enhanced">